-If your limited liability company (LLC) sells physical products or certain types of services, you will need to collect and pay sales tax.
+If your business sells physical products or certain types of services, you will need to collect and pay sales tax.
 In Georgia, the first step is visiting the revenue department’s website and registering for sales tax in order to acquire a seller’s permit, or sales tax permit.

 What Products and Services Are Subject to Sales Tax in Georgia?